10 Taranaki Must-Dos

 10. The Three Sisters

-At low tide, walk on Tongaporutu Beach to see three 25 metre tall pinnacles known as The Three Sisters and Elephant Rock.
+At low tide, walk on Tongaporutu Beach to see three 25 metre tall pinnacles known as The Three Sisters and Elephant Rock [Update: Elephant Rock no longer looks like an elephant after it lost its trunk in an earthquake.
+Bad times].
 Make a day out of the visit by doing the Whitecliffs Walkway.